-The Intercollegiate Department of Africana Studies offers a multidisciplinary curriculum that examines the experiences of people of the African diaspora from a liberal arts perspective.
+The Intercollegiate Department of Africana Studies (IDAS) offers a multidisciplinary curriculum that examines the experiences of people of the African diaspora from a liberal arts perspective.
 Courses accommodate the needs of majors and nonmajors, providing significant preparation for careers in education, social work, public policy, law, medicine, business, international relations and advanced research.

 Pitzer Advisers: A. Bonaparte, L. Harris